Agora (film): Response from Christians

-The Religious Anti-Defamation Observatory (Observatorio Antidifamación Religiosa), a Spanish Catholic group, claimed that the film was responsible for "promoting hatred of Christians and reinforcing false clichés about the Catholic Church."
+The Observatorio Antidifamación Religiosa, a Spanish Catholic group, claimed that the film was responsible for "promoting hatred of Christians and reinforcing false clichés about the Catholic Church."
 Michael Ordoña of the Los Angeles Times acknowledges that the film has been criticized for "perceived slights against Christians" but that "its lack of condemnation of specific dogma makes the film's target seem to be fundamentalism in general".

-In contrast, the New York-based Rev. Philip Grey wrote a positive review of the film and strongly recommended it: "Christians who see themselves in the fanatic, murderous monks of the film and feel offended need to do some serious soul-searching. (...)
+In contrast, the New York-based Rev. Philip Grey wrote a positive review of the film: Christians who see themselves in the fanatic, murderous monks of the film and feel offended need to do some serious soul-searching...
 Hypatia as depicted in the film is firmly opposed to what, in her time and at her city, is offered—or rather, imposed by brute force—under the name of 'Christianity'.
-Nevertheless, she seems to me far more a follower of the precepts of Christianity than are her persecutors and tormentors. (...)
-In particular, in watching the deeply moving final scene, her going calmly to her death amidst the jeering mob, I could not help but strongly recall Jesus Christ on his own way to Golgotha".
+Nevertheless, she seems to me far more a follower of the precepts of Christianity than are her persecutors and tormentors....
+In particular, in watching the deeply moving final scene, her going calmly to her death amidst the jeering mob, I could not help but strongly recall Jesus Christ on his own way to Golgotha.

 Box office

-Agora was Spain's highest-grossing film of 2009, earning over $10.3 million within four days of its release on October 9.
+Agora was Spain's highest-grossing film of 2009, earning over $10.3 million within four days of its release on 9 October.

-Based on North American theatre tracking data from Rentrak Theatrical, indieWIRE reported that Agora "scored the highest per-theater-average of any film in the marketplace" during the Memorial Day holiday weekend from May 28 through May 31, just after its U.S. limited release.
+Based on North American theatre tracking data from Rentrak Theatrical, indieWIRE reported that Agora "scored the highest per-theater-average of any film in the marketplace" during the Memorial Day holiday weekend from 28 May through 31 May, just after its U.S. limited release.
 Despite this very high per-theater average, Agora was never widely released in the United States.
-According to Box Office Mojo, its widest release in the United States was just 17 theaters.
+According to Box Office Mojo, its widest release in the US was just 17 theaters.

 The film grossed over $32.3 million (€21.4 million) by 1 December 2009, and about $35 million by 1 February 2010.
 As of 10 January 2011, Agoras worldwide box office earnings were approximately $39 million.
 DVD and Blu-ray sales numbers are not publicly available.